UZ9/Project-Hermes/README.md

 ### Client `.env`
 To begin, navigate to the `/client` folder and create a new file labelled `.env`.
 Notice that there isn't any name, only the file extension!

-After creating the file, open it using some sort of text editor (I personally recommend [Visual Studio Code](https://code.visualstudio.com/)) and fill out the following information:
+After creating the file, open it using some sort of text editor (I personally recommend [Visual Studio Code](https://code.visualstudio.com/)) and fill out the following information.
+If this happens to be hosted on a site like Heroku, the web address would be used rather than your IP Address (e.g. `https://<heroku project name>.herokuapp.com/`)

 <Note: this segment will be edited to provide better documentation later>
 ```